The Ball-on-Plate is the 90’s Arcade experience re-imagined.

 Usually one aims to find the path that is shortest, fastest, or most energy efficient.
 RRT does not guarantee any of that, neither does it ensure that the system is actually able to track the path.
 Dynamic programming algorithms address this limitation.

 A bit mind-twisting: The algorithms starts at a future point in time, and then iteratively decides backwards in time on the best input from every state.
 More specifically, at every time-step, the algorithm assigns a cost-value to every state.
 If the target is easy to reach from a given state, or if states with low cost-values are within reach, the algorithm assigns a low cost-value to this given state.
-If it is hard to reach the target or states with low cost-values, a low cost-value is assigned.
+If it is hard to reach the target or states with low cost-values, a high cost-value is assigned to that state.
 Once the value of all states is known, any previously discussed controller can be used to move the ball towards states with low cost-values, guiding it to the target.

 We use similar intuitions everyday: Imagine you are trying to travel from Zurich to Berlin.
 Dynamic Programming would search for the optimal path starting from Berlin.
 The cost-value of a city is the minimum time it takes to travel to Berlin.
 Nürnberg to Berlin takes 6 hours, so a cost-value of 6 is assigned to Nürnberg.
 Würzburg to Berlin takes 7 hours, so cost-value of 7 is assigned to Würzburg.
 Munich to Würzburg takes 2.5 hours (leading to a total of 9.5 hours to Berlin), but Munich to Nürnberg takes only 2 hours (leading to a total of 8 hours to Berlin).
 Dynamic Programming chooses the least-cost option leading to a cost-value of 8 for Munich.
 Continuing this process for Stuttgart and Zurich leads to the optimal path from Zurich to Berlin via Munich and Nürnberg, with a total cost-value of 11 hours.
 In fact, these simple principles are used in apps like Google Maps and Waze (just highly optimized).